 You are now the parent of a teenage driver, which can be a source of pride and terror.
 Of course, you are going to worry about having your kids behind the wheel, but you also have to worry about paying for their driving expenses.
 Adding a teen to your automobile insurance is always costly, and finding a policy you can afford can be difficult.
 You can reduce the cost and hassle of this process by being well-informed and demanding certain standards from your teen.
 With help, you can survive the teen insurance years until they are able to manage their own policies.

 Adding a teenager to your insurance means your premium will likely see a steep increase.
-Stats show that the average increase is 82% annually when the teen driver is between 16 – 19 years old.
+Statistics show that the average increase is 82% annually when the teen driver is between 16 and 19 years old.
 The news is worse for parents of teenage boys.
 Their policy costs will rise approximately 112% per year in contrast to those folks with teenage girls.
 Their increase will be approximately 82%.
 When teens turn 19, the males’ premiums should drop to around 70% more while the female policies will be an additional 51%.
-Only age, experience and a clean driving record will get your child a cheaper premium.
+Only age, experience, and continuous clean driving record will get your child a cheaper premium.

 These premium differences are not due to age or gender discrimination but to driving performance.
 Young male drivers are the group most frequently involved in accidents.
 Teens of both sexes have a bad safety record, in part because they are new drivers.
 Teens also tend to be more careless on the road.
 In fact, the leading cause of death for American teens aged 15 – 19 is vehicle accidents.
 Insurance policy prices are based on risk assessment, so teen drivers, or their parents, will have to pay substantially more to get the protection they need.